 In 1996, Lance Armstrong was diagnosed with stage 3 testicular cancer which had spread to his brain and lungs.
 Even though the doctor said he had a less than 40% survival chance, he beat the disease and was declared cancer-free in 1997.

-In that same year, Lance founded Lance Armstrong Foundation (now Livestrong Foundation) which provides free support for anyone with cancer.
+In that same year, Armstrong founded Lance Armstrong Foundation (now Livestrong Foundation) which provides free support for anyone with cancer.
 The foundation has since raised nearly $500 million for cancer awareness.

-During the interview, Oprah read an email her friend sent to her regarding Lance:
+During the interview, Oprah read an email her friend sent to her regarding Armstrong:

 “I’ve heard that he is a real jerk.

-But I will always root for Lance.
+But I will always root for Armstrong.
 He gave me hope in a very dire time.
 My first-born son had just been diagnosed with leukemia two weeks before his first birthday.
-And I’m in intensive care barely able to breathe, and my brother sends me Lance’s new book, ‘It’s Not About the Bike: My Journey Back to Life‘.
+And I’m in intensive care barely able to breathe, and my brother sends me Armstrong’s new book, ‘It’s Not About the Bike: My Journey Back to Life‘.

 I read it cover to cover, through the night.
 It showed me that there was hope for my son, to not only to live, but to thrive.
 I had a choice to make that night on how to respond to my son’s illness and teach him how to face the world.”

-While this scandal showed that Lance was a complete fraud and bully, we should not negate his inspiring cancer survival story where he beat cancer when the odds were stacked against his favor.
+While this scandal showed that Armstrong was a complete fraud and bully, we should not negate his inspiring cancer survival story where he beat cancer when the odds were stacked against his favor.

 We should not negate that his story (including the fake mythic part of it) has/had, in the past 15 years, inspired many around the world to step up, strive for their goals, and achieve their dreams, something they might not have done otherwise.